Mindfulness Reduces the Impact of Job Climate on Healthcare Workers Job Satisfaction

 By John M. de Castro, Ph.D.

-In high stress occupations, like nursing, burnout is all too prevalent.
-Burnout is the fatigue, cynicism, emotional exhaustion, sleep disruption, and professional inefficacy that comes with work-related stress.
+In high stress occupations, like healthcare work, burnout is all too prevalent.
+It is characterized by fatigue, cynicism, emotional exhaustion, sleep disruption, professional inefficacy, and low job satisfaction that comes with work-related stress.
 It is estimated that over 45% of healthcare workers experience burnout.
 It not only affects the healthcare providers personally, but also the patients, as it produces a loss of empathy and compassion.
-Burnout, in fact, it is a threat to the entire healthcare system.
-Currently, over a third of healthcare workers report that they are looking for a new job.
-Hence, burnout contributes to the shortage of doctors and nurses.

 It is beyond the ability of the individual to change the environment to reduce stress and prevent burnout.
-So, it is important that methods be found to reduce the individual’s responses to stress; to make the individual more resilient when high levels of stress occur and thereby make them better in their roles as healthcare providers.
+So, it is important that methods be found to reduce the individual’s responses to stress; to make the individual more resilient when high levels of stress occur and thereby make them better healthcare providers.
 Mindfulness has been shown to reduce the psychological and physiological responses to stress and improve well-being.
 Indeed, mindfulness has been shown to be helpful in treating and preventing burnout, increasing resilience, and improving sleep.
-Hence, mindfulness may be a means to reduce burnout and improve well-being, dedication, and compassion in nurses.
+Hence, mindfulness may be a means to reduce burnout and improve well-being, and job satisfaction in healthcare workers.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch